The selection criteria for an ideal ERP system is crucial. With several options available, it can be overwhelming to determine the right one.

 What is your budget for an ERP system?
 That will likely be one of the most critical factors in your decision.

 The budget for an ERP system depends on the size of your company, the complexity of your business processes, and the features and functionality you need.

 It would help if you also considered the system’s total cost of ownership (TCO).
-The TCO includes the initial purchase price and ongoing maintenance, support, upgrades, and training costs.
+The TCO includes the initial purchase price, Licensing, ongoing maintenance, support, upgrades, and training costs.

 3. Technical aspects and user adoption rates

 Technical aspects include the system architecture, platform, customization, and implementation requirements.

 - Architecture: The system architecture is how the system is designed, for example, client-server or web-based.